neilg63/string-patterns/README.md

 ### Traits

-- **MatchOccurrences**:	Returns the indices of all ocurrences of an exact string
 - **PatternMatch**	Core regular expression match methods, wrappers for re.is_match with case-insensitive (_ci) and case-sensitive (_cs) variants
 - **PatternMatchMany**:	Provides methods to match with multiple patterns expressed as arrays of tuples or simple strs
 - **PatternMatchesMany**: As above but returns a vector of booleans with the results for each pattern with variant method for whole word matches.